Justin Allgaier: 2016: Return to Xfinity Series and sports car debut

 After talking to Dale Earnhardt Jr. during driver intros at Darlington Raceway in the same pickup truck, Allgaier formed a connection with Earnhardt and eventually signed to drive with JR Motorsports for the 2016 season.
 Allgaier started his season on a good note.
 While his teammate Chase Elliott won the season-opening PowerShares QQQ 300 at Daytona, Allgaier finished twelfth.
 Allgaier picked up two top-tens in the next two races at Atlanta and Las Vegas.
 He led fifteen laps in Atlanta and finished ninth in Las Vegas.
-Allgaier had his best finish of the spring at Talladega during the Sparks Energy 300 in which he led one lap and took advantage of Joey Logano's final lap wreck to finish second behind his teammate Elliott Sadler, giving JRM a 1–2 finish.
+Allgaier had his best finish of the spring at Talladega during the Sparks Energy 300, in which he led one lap and took advantage of Joey Logano's final lap wreck to finish second behind his teammate Elliott Sadler, giving JRM a 1–2 finish.

 Allgaier appeared to have won the July race in Daytona.
 After passing Aric Almirola on the final lap, Allgaier led to the yellow-and-checkered flags to finish first.
-NASCAR determined that the yellow had flown with Almirola leading, dropping Allgaier to a second-runner-up of the season while giving the win to Almirola.
+NASCAR determined that the yellow had flown with Almirola leading, dropping Allgaier to a second-runner-up of the season, while giving the win to Almirola.
 Allgaier later finished second yet again at the Food City 300 after passing Kyle Larson on the final lap to place second to Austin Dillon, his third runner-up finish of the season.

-On August 20, Allgaier returned to the Cup Series to drive the No. 46 Chevrolet at the Bass Pro Shops NRA Night Race, replacing former HScott teammate Michael Annett after he suffered from flu-like systems.
+On August 20, Allgaier returned to the Cup Series to drive the No. 46 Chevrolet at the Bass Pro Shops NRA Night Race, replacing former HScott teammate Michael Annett after he suffered from flu-like symptoms.
 Allgaier got into a crash with Kyle Busch when Allgaier wrecked at the same time as Busch.

 Allgaier made his Porsche GT3 Cup Brasil debut in 2016 as a co-driver for a team that is sponsored by his NASCAR Xfinity Series sponsor, Brandt Agriculture.
-He made two starts in the Brandt-sponsored No. 7 Porsche with Miguel Paludo as the driver, both of which were in endurance races, the Goionia and Interlagos races.
+He made two starts in the Brandt-sponsored No. 7 Porsche with Miguel Paludo as the driver, both of which were in endurance races, the Goiânia and Interlagos races.

 Even though he went winless throughout the whole season, he ended up finishing third in the final standings behind Elliott Sadler and eventual champion Daniel Suárez.